-- We empirically identify three common data distribution drift patterns that affect accuracy, and conduct an indepth study including: pattern extraction (by analyzing the correlation between data distribution shifts and accuracy trends), pattern classification (by measuring the shift severity and shift range), and formal definitions of shift patterns. - We design three adaptive mechanisms to enhance the stability and accuracy of SML based on the three patterns defined, including multi-time granularity models, coherent experience clustering, and historical knowledge reuse. - We implement the proposed adaptive mechanisms in FreewayML.
-We develop a novel data structure called adaptive streaming window as well as other optimizations to improve the performance of FreewayML.
+- We empirically find three common data distribution drift patterns that affect accuracy, and conduct an in-depth study including: pattern extraction (by analyzing the correlation between data distribution shifts and accuracy trends), pattern classification (by measuring the shift severity and shift range), and formal definitions of shift patterns. - We design three adaptive mechanisms to enhance the stability and accuracy of SML in the presence of the three patterns defined, including (a) multi-time granularity models, (b) coherent experience clustering, and (c) historical knowledge reuse. - We implement the proposed adaptive mechanisms in FreewayML.
+We develop a novel data structure called adaptive streaming window as well as other optimizations to improve the performance of FreewayML. - We conduct extensive experiments and thorough analysis that demonstrate the effectiveness of FreewayML.
+It outperforms existing SML systems in both stability and accuracy, with comparable throughput and latency.